supa2/Automaton/Make-a-machine-tutorial.md

 1949 Switching BLNK from state LED_ON to LED_OFF on trigger EVT_TIMER (7973 cycles in 250 ms)
 ```

 You can monitor exactly what machine (class or instance label) switched from one state to another and on which event and at what time (in milliseconds).
-A very helpful function to help you understand what exactly is going on inside your machines. (it's easy to monitor multiple machines with one callback funcction)
+A very helpful function to help you understand what exactly is going on inside your machines. (it's easy to monitor multiple machines with one callback function)

 ### Wrap up ###